31-year-old research scholar found hanging in IIT-Kharagpur hostel

 The body of a 31- year-old research scholar of IIT-Kharagpur was found hanging in his hostel room, police said on Tuesday.
 The body of Bhavanibhatla Kondal Rao was found in his room on the second floor of the B R Ambedkar Hall around 10 am on Monday, they said.

 Unable to contact him over the phone, his parents informed other inmates of the hostel.
-They found Rao's room to be locked from inside and after repeated knocking when he did not open the door, they informed police, an official said.
-The police then rushed to the hostel and broke open the door, finding the body to be hanging, he said.
+They found Rao's room locked from inside and after repeated knocking when he did not open the door, they informed police, an official said.
+The police then rushed to the hostel and broke open the door, finding the body hanging, he said.

 His wife is currently in Chennai where she is working, they said.
 IIT-Kharagpur director V K Tewari, who described Rao as a "bright young scholar", said the institute has got in touch with his family.